progrmoiz/python-snippets/README.md

 # ![Python Snippets](./logo.png "Python Snippets")

-:snake: Python snippets of examples, to learn things and to make task easier.
+:snake: Amazing Python snippets of examples, to learn things and to make task easier.

 ---